 Like many simple bacteria, traditions have no reproductive barriers.
 They can exchange themes across clade lines, or introgress.
 Thus their taxonomy is strictly speaking not a tree, but a lattice, dag, bush, etc. As in biology, however, introgression is often insignificant at the 30,000-foot level, and we can usually get away with ignoring it.

-If a theme makes a substantive claim about reality (Hume’s “is”), we can call it mundane.
+If a theme makes a substantive claim about reality (Hume’s “is”), we can call it factual or mundane.
 If it makes a moral statement about right and wrong (Hume’s “ought”), we can call it ethical.
 If it makes neither, we can call it metaphysical.

 If a theme is not justified by reason, we can call it arational.
 Metaphysical themes are arational by definition.
 Mundane themes are arational if they depend on logical fallacies or violate Occam’s razor.
 No single ethical theme can be arational, but a set of ethical themes is arational if it ascribes mutually inconsistent ethical values to a single action.
 While any action can be either right or wrong, no action can be both right and wrong.